UPDATE:

 Emergent Literacy

-• Listens, tells and engages in story being read
+• Listens to, talks about, and engages in stories being read

 • Participates in singing songs and saying rhymes